- Basic Info

 Our regional programs include:

 - Regional Commissions.
 DCA contracts annually with Georgia's twelve Regional Commissions to foster effective local and regional planning and implementation of those plans.
 The Georgia Department of Audits and Accounts (DOAA), also conducts annual performance audits of state funds (including DCA) received by the regional commissions.
-Georgia Regional Commission Map.
+Georgia Regional Commission and DCA Representative Map.

 - Regionally Important Resources (RIR).
 Regional Commissions prepare a Regional Resource Plan that systematically identifies regionally important resources in each region and recommends best practices for use in managing these important resources.